tent/tent.io/content/docs/server-protocol.md

 ## Fetch Posts

+Following is not the only way to get posts or other content from a user.
+Anyone can request posts from another user with a GET request.
+If the requesting user is not authenticated, only public posts will be available.

 ### GET /posts

+There are a number of parameters available to limit the scope of the request.

 {follower_get_posts example}

 ### GET /posts/:id

+It is also possible to retrieve a single post by that post's id.
+This is useful in retrieving reposted content and

 {follower_get_post example}

 ## Notifications

-Notifications of new content are sent as POST requests to `/posts` and authenticated using the negotiated credentials.
+New content is sent as a POST request to `/posts` and authenticated using the negotiated credentials.